Neutrophils are the most common type of white blood cells. Comprise about 45 to 70% of all white blood cells.

 Neutrophils can be divided into bands and segmented neutrophils.

 The reference range for absolute neutrophil count (ANC) in adults is1500-8000 neutrophils per microliter of blood.

 Low neutrophil count

-A neutrophil deficiency is called neutropenia and may be congenital or acquired, for example, in certain types of anemia and leukemia, or as a side effect of chemotherapy.
-Since neutrophils are an important part of the immune response, if you have severe neutropenia – less than about 500 cells per microliter of blood – bacteria normally present in the mouth and digestive tract can cause infections.
-Read More →
+A deficiency of neutrophils is called neutropenia and can be congenital or acquired, for example, in certain types of anemia and leukemia, or as a side effect of chemotherapy.

 High neutrophil count

-The elevated levels of neutrophils in the blood,a condition known as neutrophilia, may indicate an infection or physical stress.
-A high neutrophil blood count is a sign that something in your body has triggered an immune response.
-Read More →
+A elevated blood neutrophil levels,a condition known as neutrophilia may indicate an infection or physical stress.
+An elevated neutrophil count is a sign that something in your body has triggered an immune response.
+Read more →